-Dell Technologies World centered on Dell APEX and its next phase, offering users their choice of cloud operational experience everywhere.
+Dell Technologies World 2023 centered on Dell Apex and its next phase, offering users their choice of cloud operational experience everywhere.

-Over the past few years, we at the Enterprise Strategy Group have been tracking a strong uptick in the adoption of infrastructure-as-a-service systems on-premises.
+Over the past few years, we at TechTarget's Enterprise Strategy Group have been tracking a strong uptick in the adoption of infrastructure-as-a-service systems on premises.
 The cloud operating model is transformational and has become central to business operations.
 Limiting the cloud experience to off-premises public cloud services alone is simply too restrictive for modern application environments.

 - Providing an "air traffic control layer" to help monitor and manage everything.

 While Dell is not alone in working to address the needs of hybrid and multi-cloud environments, the Apex strategy includes a cloud-to-ground element.

 Part of Dell's strategic rollout includes platforms through partnerships with Microsoft, Red Hat and VMware: